tonyfischetti/starlight/README.md

 The `.starlight.rkt` file has access to all the variables and functions of the code that runs the starlight "server".
-You can, therefore, make changes to the `.starlight.rkt` file and have the server re-parse this file to make changes to the app in real-time.
+You can, therefore, make changes to the `.starlight.rkt` file and have the server re-parse this file to make changes to the app in *as the starlight code runs*.
 Another example `.starlight.rkt` file may look like this....

 ```racket